leejoonli/code-every-day/log.md

 ## Thoughts

 Doing a refresher on React.
 Was able to remember a lot but forgot how to update the page depending on state.
 Using useEffect with the state in the `[]` but currently not updating on change.
 Will continue practicing and then ultimately change the application to a tax calculating app.

+# Day 231 (1/3/2023)

+## React

+Practiced React.

+## Thoughts

+After the refresher exercise I changed the code to be a very basic California state income tax calculator.
+Will continue to practice and practice react router.